TimePath/timepath.github.io/_posts/2014-4-6-New_look.md

 ---
 layout : post
+tags   : updates
 title  : New look
-tags    : [updates]
 ---

 Finally got around to writing my own theme, and an excuse to post something